What is the LSAT?

 The LSAT does not test your skills of memorization, and it does not require any pre-existing knowledge of the law.
 Further, it is not an IQ test.
-Instead, the LSAT is a skills-based test, with six sections testing your logical reasoning, analytical reasoning (also known as Logic Games), reading comprehension, and writing skills.
-The skills tested on the LSAT track the types of skills that can be most useful in law school and the practice of law.
+Instead, the LSAT is a skills-based test, testing your logical reasoning, analytical reasoning (also known as Logic Games), reading comprehension, and writing skills.
+The skills tested on the LSAT track the types of skills that admissions officers feel can be most useful in law school and the practice of law.
 They are skills that can be learned with sufficient preparation.
 As with learning a language or a musical instrument, learning the skills tested on the LSAT requires significant study and practice over an extended period of time.

 The UW-Madison Center for Pre-Law Advising (CPLA) provides a number of free services to students to help them prepare for and take the LSAT.
 Pre-Law advisors are ready to help you with the following, including, but not limited to: